 The LGBTQ community as a whole is drastically more susceptible to mental illnesses and disorders when compared to other demographics.
 This higher vulnerability can be directly linked to prejudice, lack of support, and discrimination against the community.
 Often referred to as “minority stress,” LGBTQ individuals find it difficult to cope with the stigma and harassment that target them.
 In addition, they also have to deal with the stress of understanding their identity and the general stigma surrounding mental health disorders.

 On top of this, individuals often have great difficulty seeking help, especially if their sexuality or gender identity is not in public knowledge.
+As Sal Raichbach, PsyD emphasizes, “Sadly, only a small percentage of people actively seek professional help for their mental health problems.”
 There is a great fear of being discriminated against or ridiculed when attempting to find support from family, friends, and even the health care industry.

 Health care providers have a history of being unwilling, unhelpful, or unequipped when it comes to treating LGBTQ individuals that have some kind of mental health issue.
 Transgender and transsexual people have reported quite a lot of disparity within the health care industry.
 Since their gender and sex may not match up, or their physical appearance may not reflect their gender identity, doctors and health care professionals have difficulty treating them.
 They are also much more susceptible to unhelpful or unwilling mental health care.